-If you have an insurance, you need to check their network of hospitals and/or obstetricians?
+If you have insurance, you need to check their network of hospitals and/or obstetricians?
 Obstetricians usually have preferred hospitals for delivery, so it makes sense to choose the doctor first and then ask where they prefer to do the delivery.
 Alternatively, if you prefer a particular hospital, ask them for a list of obstetricians that work there.

 If you have no insurance and cost is an issue, ask local friends or expat community about the cheapest hospitals and doctors.
 Do you prefer a private or public hospital?
-Or would you rather have a home delivery?
+Or would you rather have home delivery?

 How long will it take to get to the hospital from your house?
 Are you going directly to the Emergency Department or to the Maternity Triage Department?
 At what stage of labor do they recommend you come to the hospital?

 What kind of birth do you want?
 Waterbirth?
 Natural with epidural delivery?
 Natural drug-free delivery?
 Elective C-section?
 If you are post 40 weeks, do want to be induced?